 Diagnostic Vascular Sonography Certificate: Program Summary

-A certificate program in diagnostic vascular sonography prepares an individual to perform the noninvasive procedures needed to assist physicians assessing the function of a patient's circulatory system.
-The vascular sonographer uses ultrasound to record the blood flow through arteries and also monitors blood oxygenation and blood pressure.
+A certificate program in diagnostic vascular sonography prepares an individual to perform the noninvasive procedures needed to assist physicians' assessment of the functioning of a patient's circulatory system.
+Teaching hospitals, 4-year colleges and vocational schools all offer certificate programs in diagnostic vascular sonography.

 Certificate in Diagnostic Vascular Sonography